sharekey/meteor-vite/.changeset/large-rings-serve.md

 "vite-bundler": patch
 ---

 Build `serverEntry` bundles using Vite's SSR build process instead of using an inline browser build config.
-Greatly simplifying the setup necessary to implement SSR with Meteor.
+- Resolves some of the configuration necessary to get the new server builds to work correctly.
+Default settings should now work for most users.
+- SSR with Meteor can now be done entirely through Vite's build system.
+- Import aliases no longer need to be defined in a Babel config if you intend to use them in server code.

+#### SSR example
 - See the new [Vue + SSR](/examples/vue-ssr) example app to see it in action.
 Or check the [live preview](https://vue-ssr--meteor-vite.wcaserver.com)!

-Addresses issues mentioned in
+#### Related issues
 - #195
 - #215